-Role Responsibilities

-Owner

-Participant (OP)

-- Provision of

-staff and overall

-coordination with

-the owner team,

-broader transport

-cluster and

-stakeholders

-LAING O'ROURKE

-Non - Owner Participant (NOP)

-- engineering

-and construction

-including

-program

-management and

-Principal

-Contractor

-Sydney Metro WSA (Principal)

-- Sydney metro has responsibility in ensuring compliance with Planning Approval for the project works, as the Proponent under the EP&A Act. - Sydney metro is responsible for the provision of contracts and procurement of Principal Contractors. - The project will regularly report to Sydney Metro as requested to comply with regulatory approvals and licences. - Sydney Metro will undertake submission of the required environmental documents to the Planning Secretary and will confirm approval to the Principal Contractor. - Sydney Metro will undertake regular audits of the Contractors against their environmental obligations. - Sydney Metro will engage the Environmental Representative for the project in accordance with the Project Approvals.
+Role Responsibilities Transport SOVERNMENT FOR NSW Owner Participant (OP) - Provision of staff and overall coordination with the owner team, broader transport cluster and stakeholders LAING O'ROURKE Non - Owner Participant (NOP) - engineering and construction including program management and Principal Contractor Sydney Metro WSA (Principal) Sydney metro has responsibility in ensuring compliance with Pl project works, as the Proponent under the EP&A Act.
+Sydney metro is responsible for the provision of contracts and p Contractore. anning Approval for the procurement of Principal Contractors.
+The project will regularly report to Sydney Metro as requested to approvals and licences.
+Sydney Metro will undertake submission of the required environment. o comply with regulatory Sydney Metro will undertake submission of the required environ Planning Secretary and will confirm approval to the Principal Co Sydney Metro will undertake regular audits of the Contractors a environmental obligations. pontractor. gainst their Sydney Metro will engage the Environmental Representative for accordance with the Project Approvals. r the project in